-If you're fortunate enough to be in an airport with rocking chairs, nab one of those bad boys and get to rocking.
+If you're fortunate enough to be in an airport with rocking chairs (like Boston Logan), nab one of those bad boys and get to rocking.
 Rocking chairs are used as therapy for conditions ranging from dementia to ADHD.
 The motion of rocking back and forth is soothing and might even release endorphins, which is good because you're going to want to be in a good mood when you board your flight.
-Being excessively upset is one of 10 Things You’re Doing That Will Get You Kicked Off an Airplane, after all.

 You don't want to be blindsided by long lines when you get to the airport.
 Luckily, there's an app for that.
 MyTSA will let you know how busy your airport is when you're going to be there, as well as provide you with information about travel that you can never quite remember, like can knitting needles be packed in a carry-on?
 For more ways to avoid pre-flight panic, check out 30 Easy Ways to Fight Stress.

 Expert travelers have got the security process down pat, but the rest of you should take the time to come up with a standard travel uniform.
-You want clothes that are free of extra zippers and metal that don’t wrinkle easily and shoes without laces that you can slip into and out of quickly.
+You want clothes that are free of extra zippers and shoes without laces that you can slip into and out of quickly.

 You can make the process of getting through customs a little bit simpler by downloading the Mobile Passport app.
-It's authorized by U.S. Customs and Border Protection and speeds up the customs process in 24 American airports.
-Now that you’ve got customs beat, here’s A Practical Guide to Quitting Your Job and Traveling the World.
+It's authorized by U.S. Customs and Border Protection and speeds up the customs process in 27 American airports.

 The air filtration system on a plane leaves the cabin with extremely dry air, which can make you feel parched, with itchy eyes and skin.
 Avoid all of that discomfort by staying hydrated at the airport.

 While the airport bar presents a pretty serious temptation, drinking alcohol will make you more dehydrated and can make it harder to sleep on the plane.
 Instead, stick to water.
-Bring along an empty reusable water bottle and fill it up at the airport, since bottled water could be a less-than-desirable option.
-Why?
-A New Report Says Your Bottled Water Contains Unsafe Contaminants.
+Bring along an empty reusable water bottle and fill it up at the airport.

-There's no better way to zone out the calamity surrounding you in an airport than to actually zone out.
+There's no better way to block out the calamity in an airport than to actually zone out.
 Many airports have chapels or even meditation rooms where you can go to get your Zen on, but if that's not an option, a mindfulness app like Calm or Headspace can give you guided meditations on the go.
-If you really want to up your meditation game, here are 10 Ways to Focus Better During Meditation.

 The best way to have a relaxing time at the airport is to be there when nobody else is.
 Flying during off-peak hours means you'll face shorter lines and fewer people for less money than traveling during more popular times.
-Another perk of off-peak travel is that the unconventional hours generally make it easier to sleep through your entire flight, since you would usually be asleep anyway.
-And when you want to make your in-flight experience more enjoyable, check out the 10 Airlines With the Best In-Flight Entertainment.
+Another perk of off-peak travel is that the unconventional hours generally make it easier to sleep through your entire flight (especially a red eye!), since you would usually be asleep anyway.

 You spend countless hours figuring out the best place to get tacos once you reach your destination.
 It's also worth your time to spend 20 minutes figuring out the best place to grab a meal at the airport.
 Knowing before you go could be the difference between having a soggy McMuffin or a meal to remember.

-Travel Nerd is a great resource for getting to know the layout of your airport, too, so you don't waste time getting lost and winding up lost in a horde of angry, jet-lagged passengers.
+Travel Nerd is a great resource for getting to know the layout of your airport, too, so you don't waste time getting lost in a horde of angry, jet-lagged passengers.

 Skip waiting in line at the airport by checking in from home or from your phone.
 It's a great way to save some time at the airport if you find yourself running late.
 Even if everything's going according to schedule, it's one less thing for you to deal with at the airport, which is always a good thing.

-You might be tempted to blast through all the entertainment you brought to carry you through your flight, but if you do, you're missing a heck of a show.
+You might be tempted to blast through all the entertainment you downloaded, but if you do, you're missing a heck of a show.
 Airports are great for people watching, and you have paid dearly for the experience of watching what is happening all around you.

 There's one surefire way to make any time at an airport significantly better in every possible way: go to a lounge.
 If you don't have a membership, you can sometimes use miles to purchase a day pass.
-Other travel cards include a single pass as an annual perk.
-Or you can just shell out the dough to buy a day pass for yourself and enjoy complimentary wi-fi, drinks, snacks, and peace and quiet.
+And don't forget to check if your credit card gives you free access to some airport lounges.
+Or you can just shell out the dough to buy a day pass for yourself and enjoy complimentary WiFi, drinks, snacks, and peace and quiet.
 When you factor how much you would be spending on all that stuff to sit out amongst the commoners, it might not even be that big of an expense, all told.

 As bleak as it sounds, to truly enjoy the airport, you must surrender to the airport.
 It is inevitable, and there's no avoiding it.
 So, instead of thinking of it as an obstacle to your vacation, consider it the start of your holiday.
 Grab a drink (but not too many), do a little shopping, and maybe treat yourself to a mani-pedi if you're fortunate enough to be at an airport big enough to boast such accommodations, because vacation has officially begun.